danieleisenhardt/brazier/README.md

 ### Autoloading
 In `config/app.ts` is an array of folders that will be autoloaded recursively by Brazier.
 Classes from these folders can be used for dependency injection and in the routes defined in `config/route.ts`

+### Routing
+Routes are defined in `config/route.ts` which exports an array of Route and RouteGroup objects.
+The latter can contain an array of Routes and RouteGroups enabling nested groups.

+Routes take a method, path, controllerName, and methodName parameter as well as an optional config parameter with can contain the name of a Request object and an array names of Middleware.

 ### Dependency injection
 Services can be injected in other classes such as controllers and requests.
 Here is a controller loading a class named `ExampleService`:
 ```